Facts about Sarah Palin

 In a surprise move, she resigned on July 26, 2009, in the middle of her first term as governor, handing power over to Lt.
 Gov. Sean Parnell.
 Sarah Palin started a new career as a highly-paid public speaker and Obama critic.
 She published a memoir, Going Rogue (2009), and starred in her own reality show, Sarah Palin’s Alaska, which ran for eight episodes in 2010-11.
 She also became a paid commentator for Fox News in 2010; Fox News announced that they had “parted ways” in January of 2013.
 She launched her own “channel” for videos in July of 2014.
 And though she didn’t run for president herself in 2016, she endorsed the Republican candidacy of Donald Trump in January of that year.

 Days after her nomination as vice-president in 2008, Sarah Palin announced that her 17-year-old daughter, Bristol, was pregnant.
 Sarah Palin said Bristol would marry the father of the child, Levi Johnston, but Bristol Palin and Johnston later broke up.
 Their son Tripp, Sarah Palin’s first grandchild, was born in December of 2008… Wasilla is located 35 miles north of Anchorage.
-The city population was 7028 people in September 2008, according to the city’s website… Sarah Palin’s high school basketball nickname was “Sarah Barracuda”… The Palins have five children: son Track (b.
+The city population was 7028 people in September 2008, according to the city’s website… Sarah Palin’s high school basketball nickname was “Sarah Barracuda”… Sarah and Todd Palin had five children together: son Track (b.
 1989), daughters Bristol (b.
 1990), Willow (b.
 1994), and Piper (b.
 2000), and son Trig (b.
 2008).
-The dates were confirmed in a two-page health history published by her doctor, Cathy Baldwin-Johnson… Trig Palin, who has Down Syndrome, was born while Sarah Palin was governor… Track Palin joined the US Army Reserves in 2007, and spent a year on a tour of duty in Iraq in 2008.
+The dates were confirmed in a two-page health history published by her doctor, Cathy Baldwin-Johnson, in 2008… Trig Palin, who has Down Syndrome, was born while Sarah Palin was governor… Track Palin joined the US Army Reserves in 2007, and spent a year on a tour of duty in Iraq in 2008.